Where Do I Recycle…?

 Household BatteriesSingle-Use/Non-Rechargeable Batteries

-• In British Columbia, Manitoba and select locations in Ontario, Call2Recycle® offers single-use battery recycling
+• In British Columbia and Manitoba, Call2Recycle® offers single-use battery recycling

 • In other Canadian provinces, you can check for drop-off locations with Earth911 or by contacting your local solid waste or county recycling center